 Federal student loans are student loans that need to be repaid, plus interest.
 Why are federal student loans considered financial aid?
 Because if you do need to borrow student loans, federal student loans are generally cheaper than private student loans and come with benefits.
 You should exhaust all other options before borrowing any student loans, including federal loans.

 Federal student loans offer more generous deferment options than private student loans.
-So, if you lose your job or are having an economic hardship, you can temporarily postpone payments.
-Keep in mind that even in deferment, unsubsidized federal loans are still incurring interest that is added to the principal balance at the end of the deferment period.
+So, if you lose your job or are experiencing economic hardship, you can temporarily postpone payments.
+Keep in mind that even in deferment, unsubsidized federal loans still incur interest that is added to the principal balance at the end of the deferment period.
 Some federal student loans may be subsidized, which means that the government pays the interest that accrues on the loan while you are in school or during a deferment.

 When repaying federal student loans, you have the option of enrolling in an income-driven repayment plan.
 There are four different income-driven repayment plans, which base your monthly student loan payment on your income and family size.